takram-design-engineering/three-geospatial/packages/core/WEBGPU.md

 sampleCount = 60
 ```

+The number of shadow samples per pixel.
+Controls the maximum shadow length in pixels.

 #### hardShadowSamples

 ```ts
 hardShadowSamples = 4
 ```

+The number of initial samples that produce a hard shadow without averaging, grounding pixels close to the shadow caster.

 #### fadeOutSamples

 ```ts
 fadeOutSamples = 8
 ```

+The number of samples at the end of the ray that fade the shadow out.

 # Acknowledgement